 “If you ever get the privilege of going to Dustin Gilding’s house you will no doubt get to meet this softy named “Snoop.”
 I shot this towards the end of the day when Lorny was getting clips with Dustin for Alchemy2.
 When I was trying to get this shot it was hard to get Snoop to stand still so I could get this shallow depth of field.
 It took about 10 mins of me being unsure if he was fully in focus and for Snoop to stop moving that I finally pulled the trigger.”

 Where did you learn to shoot film?

-After that experience with Wink I got my buddy Brock who owed me money (laughs) to go out and get me a dialled film camera worth about the same amount as he owed me.
-After that its been completely self taught, I mean I definitely ask people how certain things work and shit like that, but otherwise no formal schooling.
+After that experience with Wink I got my buddy Brock who owed me money (laughs) to go out and get me a dialed film camera worth about the same amount as he owed me.
+After that it’s been completely self-taught, I mean I definitely ask people how certain things work and shit like that, but otherwise no formal schooling.

 What were/are the difficulties that you encountered first, starting film photography?